Professor • CU Distinguished Professor

 - The integrative (molecular to systemic) mechanisms that mediate cardiovascular aging and its modulation by biological and lifestyle factors.

-- Interventions to improve adverse physiological changes with aging, including cardiovascular dysfunction, reductions in motor performance and impairments in cognitive function.
+- Interventions to improve adverse physiological changes with aging, including cardiovascular dysfunction.

 - Integrative Physiology of Aging Laboratory.